sstucki/f-omega-int-agda/README.md

 To build the artifact:
 - `make doc` will typecheck the artifact and print it as hyper-linked HTML; results are cached
-- `make` will typecheck the artifact; results are cached
 - `make clean` will remove the typechecking caches (`.agdai` files)
 - `make cleanall` will perform `make clean` _and_ remove the generated HTML.